HOME WISE Uranium Project > Radiation >

 On July 18, 2006, the Magdeburg administrative court (Verwaltungsgericht) ruled that the Ministry of Social Affairs (Sozialministerium) of the State of Sachsen-Anhalt has to release data on uranium concentrations found in bottled mineral water in the State.
 Berlin-based journalist Frank Brendel had requested the data from ministries in several States, but the Sachsen-Anhalt ministry refused to release it, on the grounds that the uranium data were proprietary data of the mineral water industry.
 However, the journalist had only requested general data, not data specific by company.
 (Volksstimme July 19, 2006)

-> See also Foodwatch external link (in German)
+> See also Foodwatch (in German)

 ICRP approves new fundamental Recommendations on radiological protection